 One of the best ones for you, it’s rich in monounsaturated fats.
-One ounce of extra virgin olive oil nets you more than 85% of your daily needs of these fats.
+One ounce of extra virgin olive oil nets you more than 85 percent of your daily requirements.
 The oil has high amounts of vitamin E, which provides antioxidant protection.
-In countries along the Mediterranean Sea (where olive oil is common in diets), the incidences of heart disease, clogged arteries and type 2 diabetes are much lower than over here.
+In countries along the Mediterranean Sea (where olive oil is common in diets), the incidences of heart disease, clogged arteries, and type 2 diabetes are much lower than over here.
 Adding just two tablespoons a day of olive oil could significantly lower LDL (“bad”) cholesterol.
-One ingredient in particular, oleic acid, has been identified as the key one that lowers cholesterol.
+One ingredient, in particular, oleic acid, has been identified as the key one that lowers cholesterol.
 It is a type of unsaturated fat.

-2. Canola oil: Another great source of monounsaturated fat.
+Another great source of monounsaturated fat.
 It is very high in omega-3 fatty acid, a heart-boosting nutrient.
-Margarines made from canola oil are good to use as well.
+Margarine made from canola oil is good to use as well.
 This oil is extremely low in cholesterol and salt, and extremely high in beneficial fats.
 Its name is derived from “Canada” where the oil may first have been used in cooking.
-Researchers have suggested that it might be the best oil to use to meet your healthy fat needs for the day.could reduce blood pressure and strengthen the walls of the aorta.
+Researchers have suggested that it might be the best oil to use to meet your healthy fat needs for the day and could reduce blood pressure and strengthen the walls of the aorta.

 With all of these options, you can stay far away from oils and fats that have unhealthy concentrations of saturated fat in them.
 These include any of the following: palm oil, palm kernel oil, coconut oil, lard, ghee, cooking margarine, shortening, and solid frying oils.

 Tips for Cooking with Healthy Oils